Unramified Cohomology of Quadrics in Characteristic Two: Unramified cohomology in positive characteristic

 \begin{prop} Let $X$ be a smooth, proper, $k$-rational variety.

-Then for every $j\ge 1$, the map is an isomorphism. \end{prop} \begin{proof} This is a special case of Theorem\;\ref{Un3p2} (4). \end{proof}
+Then for every $j\ge 1$, the map is an isomorphism. \end{prop} \begin{proof} This is a special case of Theorem\;\ref{3p2temp} (4). \end{proof}

 \newpara Let $X$ be a smooth connected $k$-variety.
-The Bloch--Ogus spectral sequence \eqref{Uneq3p2p1} is concentrated in two horizontal lines (cf.\,\eqref{Uneq3p2p2}).
+The Bloch--Ogus spectral sequence \eqref{3p2p1temp} is concentrated in two horizontal lines by \eqref{3p2p2temp} (which relies particularly heavily on the characteristic $p$ assumption).
 So we can obtain natural homomorphisms which fit into a long exact sequence

 In particular, we have a natural map

 called the \emph{cycle class map}.